 Ms. Brown earned her B.S degree in Ecology and Systematic Biology from California Polytechnic State University, San Luis Obispo, graduating in 1991.
 She has her 40-hour HAZWOPER certification and is current with the required annual 8-hour refresher and Certificate of Completion for Adult First Aid/CPR/AQED from the American Red Cross.

-Mrs. Hendricks has contributed to the successful completion, production and delivery of numerous EIRs including the E&B Oil Drilling and Production Project EIR for the City of Hermosa Beach, the Chevron Tank Farm Remediation and Development Project EIR for the City and County of San Luis Obispo, the Phillips SMR Rail Project EIR for the County of San Luis Obispo, the Carpinteria Offshore Field Redevelopment Project DEIR/EIS and the South Ellwood Field Project for the California State Lands Commission and Bureau of Ocean Energy Management, the Alon Bakersfield Refinery Crude Flexibility Project EIR for Kern County, the Orcutt Hill Resource Enhancement Plan Project DEIR for the County of Santa Barbara, the Termo North Aliso Canyon Oil Field Project EIR and Strike Team Project for the County of Los Angeles, the Becker and Legacy Wells Abandonment and Remediation Project EIR for the California State Lands Commission.
-She has also contributed to the Oil Code Amendment for the City of Carson and assists with minute-taking for community advisory panel meetings at the Inglewood Oil Field for the County of Los Angeles, Department of Regional Planning.
+Mrs. Hendricks has contributed to the successful completion, production and delivery of numerous EIRs including the E&B Oil Drilling and Production Project EIR for the City of Hermosa Beach, the Chevron Tank Farm Remediation and Development Project EIR for the City and County of San Luis Obispo, the Phillips SMR Rail Project EIR for the County of San Luis Obispo, the Carpinteria Offshore Field Redevelopment Project DEIR/EIS and the Becker and Legacy Wells Abandonment and Remediation Project for the California State Lands Commission, the Alon Bakersfield Refinery Crude Flexibility Project EIR for Kern County, the Termo North Aliso Canyon Project EIR for the County of Los Angeles, and the Orcutt Hill Resource Enhancement Plan Project DEIR for the County of Santa Barbara.
+She has also contributed to research on additional projects for the City of Carson and County of Los Angeles.

 Mrs. Hendricks earned a Bachelor of Science in Business Administration from Chapman University, with a concentration in Marketing.